kanety/enum_ish/README.md

 ```

 This middleware enables dictionary cache for each request.
-Prformance of dictionary lookup will be improved in case one dictionary is used repeatedly in the same request.
+Performance of dictionary lookup will be improved in case one dictionary is used repeatedly in the same request.

 ## Contributing